brandur/sorg/content/drafts/two-phase-render.md

 This one's is easy to spot, but once queries are folded into functions and other abstractions, they get less visible and harder to address.

-The fix was to query many clusters at once before the loop, and piece them together inside of it, requiring an impressive amount of code.
-(This was before generics arrived in 1.18, so even basic operations like rearranging models into a map wasn't possible with less than four lines of code.)
+The fix was to query many clusters at once before the loop, and piece them together inside of it, requiring an impressive amount of code for quite a commonplace operation.
+(This was before generics arrived in 1.18, so even basic tasks like mapping a slice to a keyed map wasn't possible with less than four lines of code.)

 ``` go
 // Code in this block retrieves any replicas for these clusters and assigns